furqanali945/hubspot-code/README.md

 # HubSpot Custom Modules

-This repository contains custom modules developed for HubSpot CMS by [Your Company Name].
+This repository contains custom modules developed for HubSpot CMS.

 ## Table of Contents